chandshaurya/HR-Employee-Attrition-Analysis-Interactive-Dashboard/README.md

 - **Job Role Importance:** The Sales Executive role has the highest number of leavers, closely followed by Laboratory Technicians and Sales Representatives.
 - **Demographics:** Younger employees (18-25) and single employees are more likely to leave.
 - **Income & Satisfaction:** Attrition is pronounced in lower income brackets.
 There is a strong negative correlation between job satisfaction and attrition risk.
-- **Departmental Trends:** The Sales department experiences the most departures, followed by Research & Development.
+- **Departmental Trends:** The Research & Development department experiences the most departures, followed by Sales.

 ## Business Recommendations
 - **Review Overtime Policies:** Investigate high overtime in certain roles and departments.
 Consider additional hiring or process improvements to reduce workload.